chjasp/auto-cssa/05-resources/updated.md

 Assessment:
 Confirm data encryption in transit is enabled.
 Review key management practices if using Cloud KMS.
 Verify data retention and deletion policies are in place and followed.
 Conclusion
-While Google Cloud Run provides a secure foundation, implementing these additional security measures is crucial for comprehensive protection.
+This service is currently under assessment.
+Therefore, the current assessment is not available.
 Regular assessments and updates to security practices are necessary to maintain a strong security posture as the threat landscape evolves.